AlubJ/BactaTank-Classic/docs/index.md

 | `CLAYFACE_PC.GHG`            |

 > [!NOTE]
+> `CLAYFACE_PC.GHG` loads just fine in BactaTank Classic but does not look right.
+Saving the model will cause it to break in-game.

+> [!NOTE]
 > The `*_LR_PC.GHG` equivalent have been left out of the table, however they are not loadable/editable either.

 ### Next